awsdocs/amazon-kendra-developer-guide/doc_source/API_ListDataSourceSyncJobs.md

 Required: No

  ** [StartTimeFilter](#API_ListDataSourceSyncJobs_RequestSyntax) **   <a name="Kendra-ListDataSourceSyncJobs-request-StartTimeFilter"></a>
 When specified, the synchronization jobs returned in the list are limited to jobs between the specified dates\.
 Type: [TimeRange](API_TimeRange.md) object
 Required: No

  ** [StatusFilter](#API_ListDataSourceSyncJobs_RequestSyntax) **   <a name="Kendra-ListDataSourceSyncJobs-request-StatusFilter"></a>
-When specified, only returns synchronization jobs with the `Status` field equal to the specified status\.
+Only returns synchronization jobs with the `Status` field equal to the specified status\.
 Type: String
 Valid Values:` FAILED | SUCCEEDED | SYNCING | INCOMPLETE | STOPPING | ABORTED | SYNCING_INDEXING`
 Required: No